Reviewed by the Security Compliance Guide Editorial Team, 2026-06-23.

 Common HIPAA Violations with Zoom

 Using a free or Pro account with patients.
-No BAA means every PHI interaction is a violation.
-This is the single most common violation.
+No BAA means every PHI interaction is a violation regardless of technical settings.
+This remains the most prevalent error OCR encounters in telehealth complaint investigations.

 Recording sessions to personal Dropbox or Google Drive.
-Even if Zoom is compliant, uploading recordings to non-BAA cloud storage creates a separate violation.
+Even if Zoom is properly configured, uploading recordings to a non-BAA cloud storage provider creates an independent HIPAA violation.
+OCR has cited this in several resolution agreements where organizations had a compliant primary platform but unsecured secondary storage.

 Using personal meeting IDs.
-Patients joining the wrong meeting because staff reused personal IDs across appointments.
-Direct PHI exposure.
+Patients joining the wrong meeting because staff reused personal IDs across appointments creates direct PHI exposure to unauthorized individuals.

 Sharing meeting links in unsecured emails.
-Meeting links forwarded through non-encrypted email expose session details to third parties.
+Meeting links forwarded through non-encrypted email expose session access to third parties.

 Discussing PHI in pre-meeting small talk.
-Staff discussing patient details before the patient joins, while someone else with meeting access is already connected.
+Staff discussing patient details before the patient joins, while another participant with meeting access is already connected.

 Unattended screen shares.
-Clinical staff sharing their screen and forgetting to close an open EHR or patient chart.
+Clinical staff sharing their screen and failing to close an open EHR or patient chart before the meeting begins.

 Failure to conduct risk analysis.
-The HIPAA Security Rule requires a documented risk analysis covering your video conferencing tools.
-Many organizations skip this entirely.
+The HIPAA Security Rule requires a documented risk analysis covering all systems handling PHI, including video conferencing tools.
+Many organizations add Zoom without updating their risk analysis.
 See our HIPAA risk assessment guide.

 Missing audit logs.
-Treating Zoom as a black box and never reviewing access logs.
-Required for incident response and breach investigation.
+Treating Zoom as a black box without reviewing access logs.
+Required for incident response and breach investigation under 45 CFR § 164.312(b).

 Using Zoom across state lines without licensure consideration.
-Separate from HIPAA but often bundled with telehealth compliance.
-Verify state telemedicine licensure requirements.
+Separate from HIPAA but consistently bundled with telehealth audits.
+Verify state telemedicine licensure requirements independently.

 Zoom vs Other HIPAA-Compliant Video Platforms